cprice-ping/CLI-OIDC/README.md

 ## How it works
 - By default, launches a browser for OIDC login (PKCE), receives the code, exchanges for an access token, and calls the PingOne API.
 - With `--device`, shows a user code and verification URL for device login, polls for the token, and calls the PingOne API.
+- The tool caches the access token in `.token_cache.json` and reuses it until it expires, reducing the need for repeated logins.

 ## API Call
 After authentication, the tool uses the access token to call: